TechToThePeople/proca-website/src/markdown-pages/operationmanager.md

 structures isn’t necessarily the one that is the best for long term day to day follow them, but we don’t have -yet- the capacity to get two people working on that.

-Employment type: Preferably business-to-business; we are incorporated in Estonia so an employment contract might not make sense or be easy to arrange.
+**Employment type**: Preferably business-to-business; we are incorporated in Estonia so an employment contract might not make sense or be easy to arrange.

-Hours: we envision this position will need around 5-10 hours a week.
+**Hours**: we envision this position will need around 5-10 hours a week.
 We’d like to settle based on hours worked.

 ## Skills